FoalTS/foal/docs/docs/common/logging.md

 Each request received by Foal is logged with the INFO level.

-With the configuration key `settings.loggerFormat` set to `"foal"`, the messages start with `HTTP request -` and end with the request method and URL.
+The messages start with `HTTP request -` and end with the request method and URL.
 The log parameters include the response status code and content length as well as the response time and the request method and URL.

 > Note: the query parameters are not logged to avoid logging sensitive data (such as an API key).